rap1ds/keyword/README.md

 Pretty simple stuff.

 Let's create our first high-level keyword `Greet the World`, which says hello and asks how is it going.
-High-level keywords can be are defined as plain JavaScript object.

 ```javascript
 // highlevel-keywords.js